Tiny Homes on Wheels, Our Innovative Housing Solution

 Considering the unique challenges of finding cheap housing in California, we believe the best solution to serve low-income families (including our foster youth) is through the construction of tiny houses.
-California housing is some of the most expensive in the nation; homeownership has never been more unattainable, with the median home price exceeding $800,000.
-That’s why Finally Family Homes created an innovative Tiny House Construction program to help aging-out foster youth, many of whom have children.
+California housing is some of the most expensive in the nation; homeownership has never been more unattainable.
+Even “affordable housing in LA has cost taxpayers $700,000 for a one room unit that will always be rent only.
+That’s why Finally Family Homes created an innovative Tiny House Construction program to help aging-out foster youth become homeowners for 1/10th of the cost.

 One of the most significant challenges for California foster youth sent out of foster care alone is finding a place to call home.
 Even “affordable housing” is out of reach, with long waiting lists and red tape in the way.